 If you love every episode of the TV show or even read the comics, there are some really deep cuts here that are sure to please even the most diehard of fans.
 You can also play against other Turtles fans for great prizes, build your own secret lair, and join clans to play as part of a team with players around the world.
 It’s free to start, so give it a try today.

 Well, folks, that’s one shell of a list!
-We hope you find something to play in our guide to the best TMNT games on Switch and mobile, but if you need even more action, be sure to check out our guide to the best Dragon Ball games next.
+We hope you find something to play in our guide to the best TMNT games on Switch and mobile, but if you need even more action, be sure to check out our guides to the best One Piece games, Hard games, The Witcher games, Soulslike games, and Dragon Ball games next.